akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/withSettings.rst

 Allows running an inner route using an alternative :class:`RoutingSettings` in place of the default one.

-The execution context can be extracted in an inner route using :ref:`-extractSettings-` directly, or used by directives which internally extract the materializer without sufracing this fact in the API.
+The execution context can be extracted in an inner route using :ref:`-extractSettings-java-` directly, or used by directives which internally extract the materializer without sufracing this fact in the API.

 Example